SuffolkLITLab/docassemble-ALWeaver/README.md

 ```

 (I used `pip3` and `python3` above, because I have both Python 2 and Python 3 on my machine, but you
 can use just `pip` and `python` if you only have Python 3.)

-Be forewarned, as part of the requirements,
-you have to install the `docassemble` package, which is complex.
-If you have trouble downloading that
+If your errors show something like `mysql_config: command not found` it means you're missing
-package, take a look at the [installation instructions](https://docassemble.org/docs/installation.html).
+`mysql`, which is a dependency.
+You can search how to install it for your system.

 Then, everytime you work on this project, enter your virtual environment with